-A series of reports aiming to help policymakers overcome common barriers to implementing evidence-informed nutrition policy
+A series of reports to help policymakers overcome common barriers to implementing evidence-informed nutrition and physical activity policy.

 The prevention of cancer and other non-communicable diseases (NCDs) is one of the most significant public health challenges of the 21st century, requiring a whole-of-government, whole-of-society approach in response.
 However, countries are not taking sufficient action to meet global NCD targets.

-Implementing evidence-based nutrition policies is essential to tackle the growing burden caused by diet-related NCDs such as cancer, heart disease and diabetes.
+Implementing evidence-based policies is essential to tackle the growing burden caused by diet and inactivity-related NCDs such as cancer, heart disease and diabetes.
 Policymakers face increasing barriers and challenges to introducing and implementing such policies, and this research seeks to establish ways to help policymakers overcome these barriers and challenges.

-The WCRF International Building Momentum series takes the lessons learned from governments who have implemented evidence-informed nutrition policies and collates them with the published literature to succinctly outline how to design and implement a robust nutrition policy.
-Policymakers, academics and advocates from around the world are interviewed to inform the series, providing essential guidance on how to overcome common barriers and challenges in the nutrition policy process.
+The World Cancer Research Fund International Building Momentum series takes the lessons learned from governments who have implemented evidence-informed policies and collates them with the published literature to succinctly outline how to design and implement a robust nutrition or physical activity policy.
+Policymakers, academics and advocates from around the world are interviewed to inform the series, providing essential guidance on how to overcome common barriers and challenges in the policy process.